Ophir provides an update on recent drilling activity in Indonesia and Thailand.

 - A three well infill drilling campaign in 2017 saw two wells in the deeper T2 reservoir and and infill well under the platform guided by data from the Ocean Bottom Node seismic survey completed in 2015.

-- Phase 4 will commence in 2018 with drilling of three slot recovery wells and two workovers and the construction of a new 12 slot bridge linked well head platform
+- 2019 will see the construction and installation of a new 12 slot bridge linked well head platform

-- Platform installation and drilling of 12 wells will commence in 2019
+- Platform installation is expected in 2H 2019

 operated interest in the Bualuang oil field